signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

   the Global DI won't be able to resolve these types.

 We must now consider the EndpointDefinition container initialization.
 To rely/reuse the Conformant DI infrastructure, we must reason only in terms of ServiceCollection configuration.
-Each container will be obtained through the BuildServiceProvider()
-method: once built, the container is sealed, it cannot be altered.
+Each container will be obtained through the `IServiceCollection.BuildServiceProvider()` extension method: once built, the container is sealed, it cannot be altered.

 A EndpointDefinition container must be able to return singletons:
  - from the global DI if the type is not a IsEndPointService or is a IsEndPointService that is not "specific".